Water Breakthrough Challenge 4

 Two funding award challenge streams

-The Catalyst stream aims to encourage new ways of working that go beyond business-as-usual innovation practices in the water sector.
+The Catalyst stream aimed to encourage new ways of working that go beyond business-as-usual innovation practices in the water sector.

-In particular it aims to increase and improve collaboration and build partnerships from within and outside the water sector.
+In particular it aimed to increase and improve collaboration and build partnerships from within and outside the water sector.

-The Transform stream aims to spark ambitious innovation and enable new approaches and ways of working, which will equip the water sector with ways to address the big challenges it faces.
+The Transform stream aimed to spark ambitious innovation and enable new approaches and ways of working, which will equip the water sector with ways to address the big challenges it faces.

-It aims to drive far-reaching and long-lasting benefits for customers, society and the environment across England and Wales, now and into the future.
+It aimed to drive far-reaching and long-lasting benefits for customers, society and the environment across England and Wales, now and into the future.

-Approximately £30 million is available in total, for entries seeking funding between £2 million and £10 million.
+Approximately £20 million was awarded to entries seeking funding between £2 million and £10 million.

 The four innovation themes